-CGL wrote back to Mrs M on 10 October 2014 to confirm receipt of her investment instruction and that a total of £8,358 had been invested in the Llana Beach Hotel resort of TRG (through an agreement for sale of membership in a UK company limited by guarantee), and £15,400 into CMIM's DFM arrangement.
+By 20 February 2014 a total of £11,200 had been invested in the Dunas Beach Hotel resort of TRG (through an agreement for sale of membership in a UK company limited by guarantee).
+The UK limited company had entered into separate contracts with developers to build the property, and to pay a third party to manage it.
+She had also invested £10,384 into CMIM's DFM arrangement.